 There is no doubt that the costumes of the presenters gave a big impact on the play because it was able to give the audience a glimpse of the medieval days where the setting took place, particularly in a Old Roman theme.
 We also were able to see that they used costumes that were made particularly for the actors and actresses in the play.
 Generally it was appropriately made to fit the theme of the story.
 But there is an exemption, we noticed that the hairstyles of some actors, on with a fancy hairdo, which is in today, was not that appropriate for the setting.
 It looked like an actor wearing rubber shoes in a Lord of the Rings movie.

 The producers were able to use the “smoke effect” which somehow gave an additional plus factor in the play, giving a spooky or somehow gave the audience a sense of excitement in the beginning of the play.
 They also used that thundering sound, showing the presence of the gods.
 But the background was like some wall giving no effect at all but a monotonous setting of the old Roman Empire.
 This was a turn off for the audience because they were hoping to see more than that because knowing that the production was not just some ordinary school play but professional actors and actresses were involved.
 Honestly the props for us were horrible!
 We felt that what we paid for was not worth it, and much of it was only paid for the professionals who acted in the play.
+In other aspects of the play like the lighting and the sounds, we can say that it was satisfactory.
+The stage also was lighted enough for us to see the presenters in the play and the sounds was also loud enough for us to hear properly what the actors and actresses were saying.
+But unfortunately, the message of the songs was not that understood because of some factors.
+These factors are; the chorus was overcrowded, and this caused too many voices which made it hard to hear.
+Another was that some actors cannot pronounce the words properly, maybe because of their inexperience in the field of acting.

 It was evident that most of the performers acting was exceptional.
 Like the performance of Ms. Amy Perez (as Jocasta) who was very striking.
 She really was able to pull it off and support the ill acting of Aj Dee (as Oedipus) who was not that efficient in portraying his role.
 It was really disappointing for the audience because as the main character, he should be the one who should have carried the whole play and make it interesting and exiting as possible for the viewers.
 Aj Dee’s pronunciation of words was terrible.
 It was like he was eating what he is saying, making it very hard for the audience to understand the story.
 The climax of the story was the part where Aj Dee should have shined, but sadly he was not able to pull it through.